Sustainability Also has a Price

 You may have heard the expression that “the law is an ass”!?
 It’s there with every good intention to keep us all safe and free from harm.
-But, every now and again there’s an anomaly that is just not typical of every day life, and it fails miserably to protect the victim.
+But, every now and again there’s an anomaly that is just not typical of everyday life, and it fails miserably to protect the victim.

 The Building Regulations of course fall under the Building Act – a legal entity.
-Within the Building Regulations is a very prescriptive framework – the Standard Assessment Procedure (SAP), the method of measurement used in assessing a new building’s overall ability to meet what is intended to be an holistic approach to ‘Sustainability’.
+Within the Building Regulations is a very prescriptive framework – the Standard Assessment Procedure (SAP), the method of measurement used in assessing a new building’s overall ability to meet what is intended to be a holistic approach to ‘Sustainability’.

-The ideology used is essentially laudable, and does it’s best to cover a number of key bases including energy use / CO2 emissions, water recycling, type of building materials, and even extends to cover occupant health and site ecology.
+The ideology used is essentially laudable and does it’s best to cover a number of key bases including energy use / CO2 emissions, water recycling, type of building materials, and even extends to cover occupant health and site ecology.
 OK, great, where’s the problem?